-These same executives struggle to understand how many licenses they have and what is included or excluded in the service contract.
-Questions on preventive maintenance, monitoring, etc., are probably answered vaguely by the IT vendor.
+These same executives struggle to understand how many licenses they have and what includes or excludes the service contract.
+Questions on preventive maintenance, monitoring, etc., are probably not a priority for the IT vendor.
 And the concern that really keeps them up at night– How can they hold the IT provider or team accountable when they don’t know the specifics of the IT contract and spending?

 As all spending is more closely scrutinized in this new normal, the onus is on the IT vendors to offer clarity and transparency in their services and prices.

-As executives work to get their heads around IT spending and where potential savings might be found, one line item has grown during the pandemic.
+As executives work to get their heads around IT spending, one line item has grown during the pandemic.
 Enabling a remote workforce has increased IT spending for many organizations, but also continues to be a source of anxiety and frustration for many leaders.

 The saving grace for them in this foreign landscape is the adoption of more cloud services.
-Yet many find their IT providers reluctant to recommend them, as they replace services offered by their IT provider, are easily scalable, and charged by the user (harder to hide expenses).
+Yet many find their IT providers reluctant to recommend them, as they replace services by their IT provider, are easily scalable, and are paying per the user (harder to hide expenses).

 For example, at the onset of this pandemic, many customers panic-bought Zoom subscriptions to ensure all conversations and meetings continued smoothly.
 However, since the dust (and panic) has settled, they’ve quickly transitioned to Microsoft Teams, after realizing they were already paying for a similar service as part of Microsoft 365.
 The ease of use of these cloud services enabled businesses to turn on a service and then turn it off in just a matter of months without purchasing any additional hardware or signing long term commitments.